 Besides diet changes, what should you do:

-- Vitamins, I use B-complex, Vit C 1000mg, Vit D 2000-5000 IU each day.
+- B-complex, Vit C 1000-2000 mg, Vit D 2000-5000 IU each day, omega 3.
 Most multis don’t have enough in them unless they are a high dose.
 In my recent readings, I’m learning more about the CRUCIAL role of Vit D, which is really a hormone, and essential.

-- Purge from the above foods for a minimum of 6-8 weeks, then you can slowly try to reintroduce some things.
+- Purge from the above foods listed for a minimum of 6-8 weeks, then slowly try to reintroduce some things.
 Still only eat them on occasion.
-Adding fermented foods back into your diet is helpful for a healthy gut.
+Adding fermented foods back into your diet is helpful for a healthy gut if you don’t have candida.

 - Exercise, at least 3/x week, but daily activity is important.